 Put sanitizing hand rub dispensers in prominent places around the workplace and brief your workers as to the importance of using them.
 Make sure these dispensers are regularly refilled.
 Display posters promoting hand-washing – ask your local public health authority for these or look at the WHO website.

-Washing and sanitizing kills the virus on your hands and prevents the spread of COVID19.
+Washing and sanitizing kills the virus on your hands and prevent the spread of COVID19.

 Good respiratory hygiene prevents the spread of COVID-19.
 Ensure that face masks and/or paper tissues are available at your workplaces, for those who develop a runny nose or cough at work, along with closed bins for hygienically disposing of them.